discover

 LBSCR A1X class No 72 "Fenchurch"

-The first of Stroudly’s famous “terriers” Fenchurch was out-shopped from Brighton Works on the 7th September 1872.
-Based out of Battersea she served the South London Lines clocking up an impresive milage of over 600,000 miles before taking on a more subdued life in 1898 having been acquired by the Newhaven Habour Company to under take shunting duties around the docks.
+Fenchurch was the first of Stroudley’s famous “terriers” and was out-shopped from Brighton Works on September 7th, 1872.
+She served the South London Lines and was based out of Battersea.
+Over the course of her lifetime, she covered an impressive distance of over 600,000 miles before being acquired by the Newhaven Habour Company in 1898.

 SECR P class No 27 "Primrose"